top of page

 Working With Me

 Like wandering through a dark forest without a flashlight, healing and becoming the person you desire to be is difficult, full of unknowns, and can be lonely.
-I would be honored to help you illuminate your path out of the forest you feel stuck in so that you may thrive in the light once again.
+I would be honored to help you illuminate your path out of your dark forest so that you may thrive in the light once again.

 Image by Chris Lawton